Difference Between Pure Leather and Genuine Leather

 Pure Leather vs Genuine Leather

-A high-quality leather or a leather available in its purest form is called pure leather.
+A high-quality leather or leather available in its purest form is called pure leather.
 Pure leather is expensive.
 The making of pure leather is a time taking process.
 A low-quality leather is called genuine leather.
 Genuine leather can be made in less time.
 The durability of genuine leather is low.
 The lifetime of genuine leather can be three to six months.

 Pure Leather vs Genuine Leather